 Luckiest astronaut: Dan Bursch, the only astronaut tosurvive two perilous shuttle launch pad aborts (on STS-51 in 1993 and STS-68 in1994).

 Biggest shuttle flier: Russian cosmonaut Valery Ryumin.

-in December 1993.
-An unprecedented five consecutive days of spacewalks were
+Greatest spacewalkingachievement: STS-61in December 1993.
+An unprecedented five consecutive days of spacewalks wereperformed to repair the

 Best Elvis impersonator: Max Q lead singer Carl Walz.